Get To Know Us

 3. Dili

 Dili the capital city of Timor-Leste (TLE), is situated on the northern coast of the island along the Ombai Strait.
 As the largest city and main port of the country, Dili serves as the political, economic, and cultural center of Timor-Leste.
-Dili covers area of about 368 km2.
+Dili covers an area of about 368 km2.

 Support Our Mission